microsoft/reactxp/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 You must sign a Contribution License Agreement (CLA) before your PR will be merged.
-This a one-time requirement for Microsoft projects in GitHub.
+This is a one-time requirement for Microsoft projects in GitHub.
 You can read more about [Contribution License Agreements (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.
 You can sign the Microsoft Contribution License Agreement by visiting https://cla.microsoft.com/.
 Use your GitHub account to login.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details